Rethvick/LLMCommitAgent/README.md

-# 🚀 LLMCommitAgent — AI-Powered Conventional Commit Generator
+# 🚀 LLMCommitAgent — Agentic AI Conventional Commit Generator

 LLMCommitAgent is a smart AI agent that automatically creates beautiful, accurate **Conventional Commit messages** using **OpenRouter LLMs** such as OpenAI, Claude, Grok, Gemini, DeepSeek, and more.